-- 1. The annual operating budget shall contain a current surplus (or "revenue buffer") of at least five percent (5%) of projected expenditures. - 2.
-A balanced budget is a budget in which total funding sources meet or exceed uses. - 3.
-An appropriated City Discretionary Account of at least one-half of one percent (0.5%) of total projected General Fund expenditures shall be maintained. - 4.
-Ongoing expenses shall not be funded with one-time revenues. - 5.
-The City shall establish internal service funds for the repair, operation, and replacement of rolling stock and data processing equipment. [\\\see Financial below] - 6.
-The level of capital outlay expenditures is established at three percent (3%) of total revenues. [\\\see CIP policies above] - 7.
-The City shall annually establish a phasing calendar for capital outlay expenditures. [\\\see CIP policies above] - 8.
-The City shall develop a five-year forecast of operating revenue and expenditures. [\\\see CIP policies above] - 9.
-The City shall establish salary adjustments in conjunction with the budget process. - 10.
+The annual operating budget shall contain a current surplus (or "revenue buffer") of at least five percent (5%) of projected expenditures (excluding CIP). - 2.
+A balanced budget is a budget in which total funding sources meet or exceed uses. - An appropriated City Discretionary Account of at least one-half of one percent (0.5%) of total projected General Fund expenditures shall be maintained (excluding CIP). - 3.
+Ongoing expenses shall not be funded with one-time revenues. - 4.
+The City shall establish salary adjustments in conjunction with the budget process. - 5.
 The City will seek to comply with suggested criteria of the Government Finance Officer's Association in producing a budget document that meets the Distinguished Budget Presentation criteria.

-FINANCIAL POLICIES AND PROCEDURES
+FINANCIAL POLICIES AND PROCEDURES GUIDELINES

-The City of Carmel-by-the-Sea has strong financial policies, based on City Council direction, which guide staff to carry out sound fiscal planning and continued management of fiscal integrity.
-The financial policies are divided into five categories: Capital Project Policyies, Operating Management Policy, Fund Balance Policy, Debt Policyies, and Investment Policyies.
+The City of Carmel-by-the-Sea has strong financial policies, based on City Council direction, which guide staff toward carryingy out sound fiscal planning and continued management of fiscal integrity.
+The financial policies are divided into five categories: Capital Budget Project Policyies, Operating Management, Fund Balance Policy, Debt Policies, and Investment Policies.
 The City has financial policies that are adopted by the City Council with review every two years during the budget development process.
 The financial policies help ensure that the City maintains a healthy financial foundation into the future.